- Founded 170 years ago, Western Union is the world's largest money transfer service.

 - Domestic transfers in Australia

-Funding your WU account is extremely straightforward.
-You can choose to pay directly from your bank account using Australia Post's POLi platform, or select either a credit or debit card.
-You could also pay using a prepaid card, or even cash at a WU branch or agency.
+Funding your WU account is exceptionally straightforward.
+You can pay directly from your bank account using Australia Post's POLi platform or select a credit or debit card.
+You could also pay using a prepaid card or cash at a WU branch or agency.

-Transfer fees vary, depending on the amount you're sending, where you're sending it to, how you are going to pay for it, and whether you're transferring to a bank account or letting your recipient pick up cash.
+Transfer fees vary, depending on the amount you're sending, where you're sending it to, how you will pay for it, and whether you're transferring to a bank account or letting your recipient pick up cash.
 Western Union has a 'price estimator' on its website, allowing you to see the fees and exchange rate applicable to your amount, destination country, pick-up method and payment method.

-Online transfers to an Australian or overseas bank account are normally made free of charge if you pay for it by a bank transfer from an Australian account (using the POLi payment platform), but cost $2.90 if paying using a credit card or debit card.
+Online transfers to an Australian or overseas bank account are typically free if you pay for it by a bank transfer from an Australian account (using the POLi payment platform).
+Still, they cost $2.90 if paying using a credit or debit card.

 In some destination countries, funds may be transferred into a mobile wallet, resulting in lower transaction fees.
 Over-the-counter fees charged by Western Union agents may differ from online fees.

-Credit card issuers may also charge you a cash advance fee and interest if you choose to pay using a credit card.
+Credit card issuers may also charge you a cash advance fee and interest if you pay using a credit card.